TheG-Meister/unsighted-practice/README.md

 ## Contact

-This mod is maintained by The G-Meister:
+This mod is maintained by the g-meister:
 * Discord - @the_g_meister
 * Email - [thegiemeister@gmail.com](mailto:thegiemeister@gmail.com)